Big Red Book

 Patricia NEAL (1926-2010)

-THIS IS YOUR LIFE - Patricia Neal, actress, was surprised by Eamonn Andrews at the offices of Sir John Woolf on London's Park Lane, during a cocktail party to launch a new series of Anglia Television's Tales of the Unexpected, which is written by her husband Roald Dahl.
+THIS IS YOUR LIFE - Patricia Neal, actress, was surprised by Eamonn Andrews at the office of Sir John Woolf on London's Park Lane, during a cocktail party to launch a new series of Anglia Television's Tales of the Unexpected, written by her husband, Roald Dahl.

 Patricia, who was born in Kentucky, USA, began her career on stage in New York, making her Broadway debut in 1946 before moving to Hollywood, where she found fame through a run of leading roles in such films as The Day The Earth Stood Still, Breakfast at Tiffany's and Hud, for which she won the Academy Award for Best Actress.